-We are releasing our in-house tool for migrating from Drupal to WordPress.
+I’m releasing my in-house tool for Drupal to WordPress migration.
 You can go directly to the download page for the latest version of the utility.

 When I started Another Cup of Coffee, we specialized in setting up Drupal since it was—and still is—a very versatile content management system suitable for anything from simple ‘brochureware’ sites to online shops and social networking.
 One of my working assumptions was that website owners would appreciate a platform that offers more flexibility as their needs expanded.
 However, over the past few years, I’ve received quite a few requests from new and existing clients to migrate sites from Drupal to WordPress.
 At first it seemed a little odd that it was almost always in this direction and rarely the other way around.